-The second form continues with the penitent asking a blessing for grace to make a true and honest confession, and then receiving a blessing to do so, followed by a series of passages from Holy Scripture long used by Anglicans to give assurance of God’s desire for our reconciliation and redemption.
-Thus assured and encouraged by the confessor (who is a fellow Christian with a special calling and grace to minister God’s forgiveness), the penitent proceeds to offer a beautiful prayer recounting God’s gifts of creation, redemption, and baptism—and, the fact that we have misused turned against these gifts through sin, using the language of Christ’s parable of the Prodigal about “wondering in a land that is waste.”
+The second form continues with the penitent asking for and receiving a blessing to make a true and honest confession, followed by a series of passages from Holy Scripture long used by Anglicans to give assurance of God’s desire for our reconciliation and redemption.
+Thus assured and encouraged by the confessor (who is a fellow Christian with a special calling and grace to minister God’s forgiveness), the penitent proceeds to offer a beautiful prayer recounting God’s gifts of creation, redemption, and baptism—and, the fact that we have misused these gifts through sin, using the language of Christ’s parable of the Prodigal about “wondering in a land that is waste.”

 The prayer may begin more on the general level, but moves to the specific when the penitent adds his or her own personal sins to this prayer.
 Following these specific sins, the prayer recognizes that we are confessing not only the sins we can remember, but all of the involuntary sins, or those we have forgotten, and so opening our entire selves to God, holding nothing back in this encounter and fully expecting total forgiveness—such is the radical nature of this sacramental experience.
 The prayer comes to a close with a plea for restoration to the full life of the Church—full realization of the personal life of faith, where relationship with God, neighbor, and the true self-in-God may occur.

 The confessor then is given opportunity to provide counsel or guidance as part of this ministry of healing.
-This is often where the Anglican emphasis on pastoral care, fitted to the individual, is more clearly seen and experienced.
+This is often where the Anglican emphasis on pastoral care, fitted to the individual, is found.

 The second form of Reconciliation then proceeds to ask two important questions, both of which relate to the baptismal liturgy and point directly to the restoration of the penitent to baptismal grace and the full life of the Church: “Will you turn again to Christ as your Lord?” and “Do you, then, forgive those who have sinned against you?”
-Once more, we see here the truth of sacramental confession as something far deeper than mere satisfaction of an exterior code or set of rules.
-This is about restoration to the active and healed life of the organism of the Church, the Body of Christ and all its members.
-It connects well with Anglicanism's general preference for a more dynamic sacramentality (as opposed to simple memorialism or the static observance of an exterior ritual).
+Once more, we see here the truth of sacramental confession as something far deeper than mere satisfaction of an exterior code or set of rules: this is about restoration to the active and healed life of the organism of the Church, the Body of Christ and all its members.
+This is a dynamic sacramentality.

-Only now, with a full reaffirmation by the penitent of a desire for communion with “that life which alone is Life,” and thus refuting the deforming and false logic of sin and its spurious promise of salvation through autonomy, does the confessor pronounce Christ’s absolution and restoration “to the perfect peace of the Church.”
-That which was put out of joint, cut off, alienated, has now been re-joined fully to the whole, to the Body which is fully alive, resurrected, and partaker of the Divine Nature.
+Only now, with a full reaffirmation by the penitent of a desire for communion with “that life which alone is Life,” and thus refuting the deforming and false logic of sin and its spurious promise of salvation through autonomy, does the confessor pronounce Christ’s absolution and restoration to "the perfect peace of the Church.”
+That which was put out of joint, cut off, alienated, has now been re-joined fully to the Body which is truly alive, resurrected, and partaker of the Divine Nature.